 According to Federal guidelines, financial aid can pay for a repeat of a previously passed course only once as long as a better grade can be attained.
-An example would be if a student received an A+, they could not receive aid for that repeated course because they cannot get a grade above an A+.
-If a class is taken a third or greater time the student is responsible to pay for the class by means other than financial aid and the credits for that class will not be used in determining financial aid disbursements or eligibility.
+An example would be if a student received an A, they could not receive aid for that repeated course because they cannot get a grade above an A.